lmckeown27/Free-Foodie-Protocol-/BLOCKCHAIN_INTEGRATION_PLAN.md

 ## Overview

-FFQ operates as a **Web2.5 application**: Students and Suppliers interact with a traditional web application (no wallet required), while the Pantry manages a custodial multi-sig wallet that handles all on-chain operations.
+FFQ operates as a **Web2.5 application**: Students and Supplier interact with a traditional web application (no wallet required), while the Pantry manages a custodial multi-sig wallet that handles all on-chain operations.
 This provides blockchain benefits (immutability, auditability, NFT ownership) without crypto complexity for end users.

 ---